valentinab25/helm-charts/sources/eggrepo/README.md

 EEA Eggrepo
 ===========

-For deployment into production set
+For deployment into production set:

     ingress:
       enabled: true